 - PostgreSQL: In PostgreSQL,

-type, but auto-increment behavior can be mimicked using sequences and triggers.
-From Oracle 12c onward, there is anIDENTITY
+SERIALtype, but auto-increment behavior can be mimicked using sequences and triggers.
+From Oracle 12c onward, there is anIDENTITYcolumn feature that functions similarly toAUTO_INCREMENTin MySQL. - SQL Server: SQL Server also lacks a

-, which provides similar functionality toAUTO_INCREMENT
+SERIALtype but offersIDENTITY, which provides similar functionality toAUTO_INCREMENTin MySQL.

 When Not to Use SERIAL